lcchua/my-simple-devops-pipeline/README.md

 # my-simple-devops-pipeline

-This is Module 3.9 assignment.
+This is the Git repo for Module 3.9 assignment.